LZeroAnalytics/thornode/openapi/gen/docs/QuoteSaverDepositResponse.md

 ### NewQuoteSaverDepositResponse

-`func NewQuoteSaverDepositResponse(inboundAddress string, fees QuoteFees, slippageBps int64, expiry int64, warning string, notes string, recommendedGasRate string, gasRateUnits string, memo string, expectedAmountDeposit string, ) *QuoteSaverDepositResponse`
+`func NewQuoteSaverDepositResponse(inboundAddress string, fees QuoteFees, expiry int64, warning string, notes string, recommendedGasRate string, gasRateUnits string, memo string, expectedAmountDeposit string, ) *QuoteSaverDepositResponse`

 NewQuoteSaverDepositResponse instantiates a new QuoteSaverDepositResponse object This constructor will assign default values to properties that have it defined,